susy2015/SusyAnaTools/README.md

 ## TopTagger Repos

 Checkout and compile the TopTagger and TopTaggerTools repositories.
+The configure and make commands are also required after merging new TopTagger changes.

 ```
 cd $CMSSW_BASE/src